cwendorf/EASI/A-Functions/README.md

 - **testFunctions.R** (functions that calculate NHST for means and mean differences)
 - **standardizeFunctions.R** (functions that calculate confidence intervals for standardized effect sizes)
 - **analyzeFunctions.R** (functions that serve as meta-wrappers for all other functions)

+EASI extentions are functions that go beyond the original vision for EASI.
+The EASI extensions parallel the basic categories of analyses but add the following:

+- **estimateExtensions.R** (functions that estimate confidence intervals for pairwise comparisons)
+- **plotExtensions.R** (functions that plot onfidence intervals for pairwise comparisons)
+- **testExtensions.R** (functions that calculate NHST for pairwise comparisons)
+- **standardizeExtensions.R** (functions that calculate confidence intervals for pairwise comparison effect sizes)

 ## Technical Details